Ezs377/Programming-notes/Python.md

 `Timedelta()` is another object in the datetime module that can tell the difference between two time values.
 For example, `difference = time - timedelta(hours=13)` will minus 13 hours from `time` (which is a variable that has a datetime value). `Timedelta` requires a specific value followed by an integer, and uses string values to specify the format.
 For example, `hours=5` means 5 hours. `Years=2` means 2 years.

 ### Tkinter module:
 Tkinter is a simple in-built module used by Python for creating Graphical User Interfaces (GUIs).
 It contains several classes and functions that can be imported to design GUIs with python.
+A master is required for every widget, this is usually the main frame that you setup at the start of the program.
 Widgets are typically features of a GUI that can be made, such as buttons or text.
 For Tkinter these are:
 - `Button`:
   Creates a clickable button.
 Following options are:
+  - `activebackground`: Set background colour when mouse is hovered over button
+  - `activeforeground`: Set foreground color when mouse is hovered over the button
+  - `bd`: Border width in pixels
+  - `bg`: Set default background color
+  - `command`: Set what happens if button is clicked (what code to run, usually a function)
+  - `fg`: Set default foreground color
+  - `font`: Set default font.
+Has 3 parameters: font, text size, and format
+  - `height`: Height of the button in characters, or pixels if using an image
+  - `highlight`: Set highlihgt color when button is pressed
+  - `image`: Set image on the button instead of text.
+Imported by directory path
+  - `justify`: Set the alignment of text if there are multiple lines
+  - `padx`: Set the padding to the left and right of text
+  - `pady`: Set the padding to above and below the text
+  - `relief`: Set the type of button border
+  - `state`: Set the state of the button. `DISABLED` renders the button inactive, `NORMAL` is the default state, `ACTIVE` is when the button is clicked
+  - `underline`: Underlines the specified characters.
+Default is -1, any negative value will mean no underlined text
+  - `width`: Set the width of the button in characters, or pixels if using an image
+  - `wraplength`: Set the wrap length for text (the amount of characters in one line)
+  - The following methods can also be used:
+      - `flash()`: Flashes the button between active and normal colours
+      - `invoke()`: Calls the button's callback function and returns what the function returns.
+Doesn't work if there is no callback.
 - `Canvas`
 - `Checkbutton`
 - `Entry`